 published by koyama press / 52 pages / black & white

-available for purchase on amazon and through your local comic shop or book store
+purchase: amazon / through your local comic shop or book store

 "Kostiuk Williams' sinuous, bendy lines and libidinal energy fuse his sci-fi super-diva narrative with the textures of everyday queer life gleaned from years spent observing his adopted home.
 Throughout, there is a wistful sense of how great the city could be were it to value its underground, subcultural bustle rather than reaching up to the sky."